Identifying children and teens at risk for depression or violence.

 Violence prevention programs

 In an effort to reduce violence and aggression in schools, about 90% of schools now offer programs that teach anger management, discourage bullying, or teach mediation and social skills.
+Instruction about dating violence and sexual assault is offered in 52% of middle schools and about 80% of high schools.
 Two analyses published in 2007 concluded that such school-based interventions are effective at reducing aggression and violence.